hashicorp/terraform/website/source/docs/enterprise/state/index.html.md

 named `terraform.tfstate`, but it can also be stored remotely, which works better in a team environment.

-Atlas is a remote state provider, allowing you to store, version and collaborate on state with Atlas.
+Terraform Enterprise is a remote state provider, allowing you to store, version and collaborate on state with Atlas.

 Remote state gives you more than just easier version control and safer